moustafa-shaaban/moustafa-shaaban.github.io/docs/projects/django.md

 * How to protect your post so that only you who can modify or delete it.

-* Throw a 403 forbidden page to any user who try to guess the URL to change something they are not authorized to do.
+* Throw a 403 forbidden page to any user who try to guess the URL to change something they are not authorized to change.

 * Create a search form on your website.

-* Use a REST API endpoint.

-* Use Graphene Django to add a GraphQL endpoint and use to run several Queries and Mutations.
+* And many more.

 ### Libraries and Packages used: